Home - 30 Minute Recipes - Boneless Skinless Lemon Chicken Thighs

 • Heat a 12-inch cast-iron or other oven-proof skillet large enough to hold the chicken without crowding, over medium-high heat on the stovetop.
 When the pan is hot, drizzle in enough olive oil to coat the bottom.
 Add the chicken pieces to the pan, reserving the marinade.

 • Cook 5-7 minutes, or until the chicken begins to brown.
 Take the pan off the heat and turn the chicken pieces over.
 Pour the remaining marinade over the chicken, tuck the lemon slices in and around the pan and place under the broiler.
-Cook until the chicken is firm and golden and lemon slices begin to brown, about 5 more minutes.
+Cook until the chicken is firm and golden and lemon slices begin to brown, 5-7 more minutes.

 • Transfer the chicken to a serving dish and pour the pan juices over.
 Garnish the dish with fresh herb sprigs.